Dear Parents of Students in Early Childhood Room 2,

 Supplies – All school supplies are provided by TMA.
 Your child will receive a personalized tote bag to bring things back and forth between home and school.
 Due to limited space, EC students may not bring backpacks.

 Mental Preparation – As the school year approaches, begin to explain to your child about what to expect at school.
 If your child is a returning student, you can remind them of their familiar routines, and friends who will be at school.
-If your child is new, explain how you’ll be dropping them off and picking them up.
-Give them a few basics like: There will be singing, drawing and snack time.
-And make clear that there is a toilet at school that they will be able to use whenever the need arises.
-Please know, our staff are all experienced at calming children who have separation anxiety.
+If your child is new, explain how you’ll be dropping them off and picking them up (see Arrival/Dismissal Procedures).
+Give them a few basics like: There will be stories, singing, drawing, snack time and lots of fun!
+Let them know that there is a toilet at school that they will be able to use whenever the need arises.
+Take comfort in knowing that our staff are all experienced at calming children who have separation anxiety.
 The quicker you say good-bye, the quicker your child will settle in.
 The ease of drop-off can ebb and flow at different phases throughout the year and at different stages of your child's development.
 Please remember this is completely normal.

 Morning Arrival – Our classroom is a community of learners.
 When your child is absent or late to school, your child is missed!
 If your child is late, not only do they miss out on the social aspect of the morning, but other children are interrupted as they will stop the work that they have begun to kindly greet your child.
 Arrival starts at 8:20 a.m. and school starts at 8:30 a.m.
 We understand that on rare occasions circumstances occur which prevent you from arriving on time.
 Please see Important Information for all Parents for procedures on what to do if you’re late.